Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Arbitration Battle

-The chosen arbitrator, Robert Johnson, a respected local attorney, began proceedings with a clear emphasis on family reconciliation.
+The chosen arbitrator, the claimant, a respected local attorney, began proceedings with a clear emphasis on family reconciliation.
 However, the sessions quickly became a "war of words."
 Mark entered with detailed appraisals and legal opinions, aiming to prove the note had no legal standing.
 Susan brought forward decades of her labor on the land and emotional testimony from neighbors.
 Lisa proposed a buyout arrangement, hoping to mediate.

 Over four intense hearings spanning November 2023 to January 2024, the arbitrator carefully weighed the evidence, emotional testimony, and family dynamics.
 Mark’s insistence on liquidity clashed with Susan’s emotional claims.
 The tension was palpable; at one point, Mark openly accused Susan of manipulating their father in his last days, while Susan countered that Mark never truly cared about the land.